bashithareddy/CSU-Batch/README.md

 ```bash
   create database csu-batch
 ```
 Import the csu-batch.sql file.
-Tables will be generate
+Tables will be generated

 ## Run Program